The BMC Brief Volume 6, Issue 12December 20, 2017

 The holidays are the season of giving, but at BMC, giving exists year round through the hospital’s Employee Giving Campaign.
 The campaign allows staff to donate to many areas of the hospital via weekly paycheck deductions that are tax deductible.
 Areas that employees support include the Preventive Food Pantry, SPARK Center, Birth Sisters, Cancer Patient Support Services, Elders Living at Home, Child Witness to Violence and more.

 In 2018, the Employee Giving Campaign is also raising funds for Building the New BMC, which is funding the campus redesign.
-Projects such as the new Preventive Food Pantry, Demonstration Kitchen, rooftop farm, Women and Infants Center, and the state-of-the-art spaces to come help BMC provide exceptional care to patients.
+Projects such as the new Preventive Food Pantry, The Teaching Kitchen, rooftop farm, Women and Infants Center, and the state-of-the-art spaces to come help BMC provide exceptional care to patients.
 They are a crucial part of making a difference every day in the lives of our patients.

 Read on to hear why staff give to BMC: